adnichols/kitchen-docker-api/README.md

 * [Docker][docker_getting_started] server.
 This driver does not require the docker cli to be installed.

+NOTE: As of version 0.4.0 of this driver, you must be running Docker v0.9 or higher.
+This is due to a backward incompatible change in the docker-api gem this driver uses.
+If you must use an older Docker version you should run v0.3.0 or lower of this driver.

 ## Installation and Setup

 Please read the Test Kitchen [docs][test_kitchen_docs] for more details.